Feelin’ groovy? Why not pick a groovy classroom theme? Carson Dellosa has Paisley Power.

 Carson Dellosa has a Spectacular 70s set.

-Click through the pictures to see larger images.
+Click through the pictures to see details.

 There are peace signs and paisley galore in ready-made classroom decoratives.